LiskArchive/lisk-legacy-docs/start.md

 To do this, each Module creates its' own communication channel, where it can publish events that it wants to share with the whole application.
 Modules can passively listen to certain events that have been published by other Modules, or they can actively ask for information from other Modules.

-**4. Interact with your network**<br>
+**4. Build the frontend**<br>
 While your network is up and running, use [Lisk Commander](../lisk-sdk/lisk-commander/introduction.md) to interact with the network via the CLI (Command-Line-Interface).

+When everything works as expected, it is time to build a nice frontend for your application, so that users are happy to use it.
+To let your frontend interact with the network, make use of Lisk Elements' packages like [lisk-api-client](../lisk-sdk/lisk-elements/packages/api-client.md).

 See other alternative ways in section [Interact with the network](#interact-with-the-network).

-**5. Build the frontend**<br>
-When you have the network up and running as desired, it is time to build a nice frontend for your application, so that users are happy to use it.

 ### Interact with the network